February 2, 2017

 Here’s an update from one of our more recent graduates Jamie.
-She and 4 other TEFL graduates from her session all got jobs at a Instituto Estelar Bilingue in Liberia and they all live together too!
-Check out what she’s been up in the few short months since she’s been gone…
+She and four other TEFL graduates from her session all got jobs at a Instituto Estelar Bilingue in Liberia, where they also live together!
+Check out what she’s been up in the few short months since she’s been gone:

 I teach both group and one-on-one English classes at the school.
 I teach students of many ages!
 I teach three different adult classes, all Intermediate low level.
 I teach two kids’ classes ages 8-12, one kids’ class ages 6-7, and another kids’ class ages 3-5.

 Liberia is a great place to live in the Guanacaste area.
 It has plenty of places that meet your needs: banks, post office, shops, grocery stores, restaurants, bars, etc. Since it is not on a beach, the area is far less touristy and enables you to truly become immersed in Tico culture.
 Moreover, it is only a cheap, 40 minute bus ride to the closest beach!
 This makes it very easy to check out the beautiful beaches of Costa Rica on the weekends.
 On average, the climate of Liberia is between the upper-70s to mid-80s (degree F).

 I have a 1-year contract at Instituto Estelar Bilingue so I will be teaching here in Liberia, Costa Rica through October of 2017!